SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE7/README.md

 Save your changes.

 > [!WARNING]
-> We assume that the Cloud FOundry environment is deployed to the extension landscape 001.
+> We assume that the Cloud Foundry environment is deployed to the extension landscape 001.
 If this is not the case the authentication might fail.
 In a real-world scenario you would probably have a different boundary of content to the module.

 To fulfill all requirements for the authentication against the Cloud Foundry environment you must export the following environment variables: